OptimalDesignLab/optimaldesignlab-wiki/en/pages/python_style.md

 ## Commenting Conventions

-We use [https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt NumPy/SciPy documentation standard] which is then automatically processed by [http://sphinx-doc.org/ Sphinx] into a searchable HTML manual.
-GitHub has the capability of publishing this online, and therefore all Python code should be hosted on our [https://github.com/OptimalDesignLab GitHub team page].
+We use the [NumPy/SciPy documentation standard](https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt) which is then automatically processed by [Sphinx](http://sphinx-doc.org/) into a searchable HTML manual.
+GitHub has the capability of publishing this online, and therefore all Python code should be hosted on our [GitHub team page](https://github.com/OptimalDesignLab).

 ### Files